JosephTeklu/README-Generator/README.md

 ## Installation
   Clone the repository to your local machine.
 In the directory run (npm i -y) then node (index.js) to run the program
 ## Usage
   Answer the prompts about each section of the readme.
 This program also includes some discriptions of what to add in each section as a helping guide.
 Then give the readme a name and you're all set.
+A link to a video showing how to use this program: https://watch.screencastify.com/v/xuTS3Z9WHmUr2T3t6TZR
 ## Contributing
   Right now no contribution is necessary.
 ## Tests